indierusky/TrillA/README.md

 User Authentication

 Users are reqired to create an account to fully access all of Trilla's great functionality.
 There is a demo button on the sign-up page which allows a potential user to login quickly and see what a board with to-do lists and cards on trilla look like upclose.
 However, if you want to fully access the site you will have to sign up.
+To complete sign up a user must create a username and enter their email address and create a password.
 A user must create a password of at least 6 characters and passwords are not stored in the database.